Flying Squirrel Habits-AnimalBehaviorCorner

 Flying Squirrel Habits

-1. Flying Squirrel Behavior
+1. Flying Squirrel Description

 Flying squirrels are interesting creatures.
 They are small, nocturnal, and can glide through the air.
 While they may look cute, they can be quite a nuisance if they decide to make your home their own.